SATYAMYADAV118/local-14-picnic/local-4-picnic-manager/README.md

 ## Shortcode usage

 Add `[l4p_dashboard]` to any page.
-Logged-out visitors see a login prompt; authenticated users receive the full SPA with the same capability awareness as the admin view.
+Logged-out visitors see a login prompt; authenticated users receive the full SPA once the assets from `npm run build` are present (otherwise a reminder card prompts administrators to compile the bundle).

 ## REST endpoints (selection)